storborg/gimlet/README.md

 - Further optimizations to reduce backend IO.
 - More backends, possibly including SQL.
-- Properly support HTTPS--when trying to set a secure key inside a non-HTTPS context, throw an exception.
-- Offer a 'fake security' mode for doing development on a stack which will be deployed in an HTTPS environment.
 - Make a better repr() which shows which channels keys are set in, for use in error emails.